dgerabagi/aiascent-dev/src/Artifacts/A78 - V2V Academy - Image Prompts (Young Precocious).md

 ### **Lesson 2.1: Introduction to Data Curation**
 *   **Page 1 (Inventory Management):**
-    *   **Approach 1:** A hero in a video game stands before a massive, glowing inventory screen.
-On the left is a chaotic pile of unsorted "loot" (files, data, items).
-The character is skillfully dragging, sorting, and stacking this loot into a perfectly organized grid on the right, labeled "Optimized Loadout."
     *   **Approach 2:** A sci-fi quartermaster is in a vast cargo bay filled with disorganized crates.
 They are using a holographic interface to scan, tag, and teleport the crates into a perfectly stacked, color-coded configuration, preparing the ship's "context" for a critical mission.
 *   **Page 2 (GIGO Law):**
     *   **Approach 1:** A side-by-side comparison in a fantasy game.
 On the left, a blacksmith is given rusty, broken materials ("Garbage In") and forges a weak, useless sword ("Garbage Out").
 On the right, the same blacksmith is given glowing, high-quality ore ("Curated Data") and forges a legendary, epic sword.
 The blacksmith is labeled "AI."